Charged With DUI OVI?

 At Dearie, Fischer & Martinson LLC, our lawyers have years of experience working with individuals charged with DUI or OVI.
 We know that it is important for someone charged with a drug, alcohol or other traffic offense to act quickly in order to protect his or her rights and legal defenses.

 Many people make the costly mistake of assuming that they cannot fight these types of traffic charges.
 Our attorneys have over 20 years of combined experience representing clients charged with OVI and other traffic offenses.
 We can challenge the charges against you and argue your case to achieve the best possible result for you.

 Commercial Driver’s License (CDL)

-At Dearie, Fischer & Mathews LLC, our experienced lawyers assist commercial drivers to defend their licenses and keep their driving privileges – even when faced with an OVI arrest.
+At Dearie, Fischer & Martinson LLC, our experienced lawyers assist commercial drivers to defend their licenses and keep their driving privileges – even when faced with an OVI arrest.
 Our lawyers understand that a conviction for even a small traffic offense can have a serious impact on your livelihood.
 A CDL can be in jeopardy even if the driver was not operating a commercial vehicle at the time of the arrest.
 We help you get the best result possible with the intent of helping you keep your commercial driver’s license.

 Fighting For Your Driving Privileges And Your Future

 If you have been charged with impaired driving, contact our office to schedule a free consultation.
 With offices in Beavercreek and Lebanon, we can be reached via phone at 513-228-6922 or call 937-306-6402.